mouseless/governance/roles.md

 Roles define the authority and accountibility of individuals within our collective.

-## Teams

-- **Coders**: People who professionally write code
-- **Governors**: People who make contributions to the governance model

-## Legal Statuses

-- **Owner**: Makes the final decisions and handles responsibilities not covered by current roles
-- **Member**: People with legal binding
-- **Contributor**: People with no legal binding within our network who voluntarily contribute to public repositories
+- **Contributor**: People with no legal binding who voluntarily contribute to public repositories
+- **Member**: People with legal binding who work for customer projects within the collective
+- **Owner**: Responsible for the things that are not, or cannot, delegated to members or contributors

 ## Rules to Follow

-- A person may have zero or one legal status
+- A person may have one role
-- A person may belong to multiple teams
 - An owner is set as owner within the GitHub organization
 - A member is added to GitHub organization
+- A member is added to private space in Matrix
 - New roles can be created in a specific service (Matrix, GitHub etc.) to workaround restrictions of that service
 - Any permission in a specific service (Matrix, GitHub etc.) is allowed to be